Skip to main content

 </picture>

-The way browsers interpret the above HTML code is simple: if AVIF is supported, the <source> element will be displayed; otherwise, we fall back to displaying the content specified by the <img> element.
+Browsers interpret the above like so: if AVIF is supported, the <source> element gets displayed; otherwise, it falls back to the <img> element.

-Another viable way would be to use an Image CDN, such as Cloudinary with the f_auto flag, which will determine the best format to serve based on the image and the browser.
-Or, if you wish to explicitly load an AVIF you can use the f_avif format setter flag.
-(Do not that this option will try to render an AVIF no matter what browser you are using, so use it with caution.)
+Another option is an Image CDN like Cloudinary with the f_auto flag, which determines the best format to serve based on the image and the browser.
+You can also explicitly request AVIF using the f_avif flag.
+(This will try to render AVIF regardless of browser support, so use it with caution.)

 Conclusion

-Bearing in mind the drawbacks specified in this article, you can investigate whether AVIF would be the optimal format for your images.
-Using either HTML's <picture> element or an Image CDN, you can serve them up to all supporting browsers.
-Remember that with AVIF, you can reduce the bandwidth consumed, but you can introduce longer processing times in your image optimisation pipeline and visual artefacts for particular images.
+Bearing in mind the drawbacks outlined above, you can assess whether AVIF is the right format for your images.
+Using HTML’s <picture> element or an Image CDN, you can serve them to all supporting browsers.
+AVIF can cut the bandwidth consumed, but it may introduce longer processing times in your image optimisation pipeline and visual artefacts for particular images.